Category: Uncategorized

 Door access

-Unauthorized entry to datacenter is major concern, we must need to monitor who all entering to our datacenter.
+Unauthorized entry to datacenter is major concern, we must conduct a data center vulnerability analysis and monitor data center security as who all entering to our datacenter.
 Biometric operated door will help us protect unauthorized entry.

 Operations Review

 We will make sure all the necessary items are monitoring and will make sure all devices are updated.
 We will conduct maintenance for all devices in our datacenter to provide 100% uptime for our clients.
-A high quality maintenance program keeps equipment in like new condition and maximize reliability performance.
+Risk mitigation strategies and a high quality maintenance program keeps operational risks away and equipment in like new condition and maximize reliability performance.

 Capacity management Review